lokidoki102/tp/docs/DeveloperGuide.md

 ### Viewing a Person

 **Prerequisites:**
 - List all persons using the `list` command.
-Make sure there are at least 1 people in the list. <br>
+Make sure there are at least 1 person in the list. <br>

 1. **Valid index**